 by Mélanie Watt

 Camping is not for Scaredy Squirrel.
 There are too many dangerous things at campsites—mosquitoes, bears, and maybe even penguins!
 Watching a camping show on TV is much safer.
-But plugging in his TV requires a trip into the wilderness, and that will require all of Scaredy’s survival skills!
+However, plugging in his TV requires a trip into the wilderness, and that will require all of Scaredy’s survival skills!

 How I Spent My Summer Vacation